Contributing#

 cmake --build build_release --config Release -j

-cp build_release/libusearch_c.so golang/ # or .dylib to install the library on MacOS
+cp build_release/libusearch_c.so golang/ # or .dylib to install the library on macOS

-cp c/usearch.h golang/ # to make the header available to GoLang
+cp c/usearch.h golang/ # to make the header available to Go

 cd golang && LD_LIBRARY_PATH=. go test -v ; cd ..